SharkSnack/shiren-6/content/system/villages.md

 #### Item Holder (Storehouse / Bank)

-- Store a maximum of 180 items, and Gitan can also be stored.
+- Store a maximum of 180 items (960 after update 1.1.0), and Gitan can also be stored.
     - Unlocked after the first clear of Serpentcoil Island.

 #### Traveling Blacksmith